MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 ### Set a job-scoped variable from a script

 To set a variable from a script, you use the `task.setvariable` [logging command](../scripts/logging-commands.md).
-This doesn't update the environment variables, but it does make the new variable available to downstream steps within the same job.
+This will update the environment variables for subsequent jobs.
+Subsequent jobs will have access to the new variable with [macro syntax](#understand-variable-syntax) and in tasks as environment variables.

 When `issecret` is set to true, the value of the variable will be saved as secret and masked from the log.
 For more information on secret variables, see [logging commands](../scripts/logging-commands.md).